EvelynElesh/word_processing/README.md

 # word_processing
-This module counts the number of words ina string
+This module counts the number of words in a string